h-havenga/jekyll/travelmap.md

 ![travelmap]({{ "/assets/images/maps/travelmap_world.png" | absolute_url }})

-# Unpaved roads I like to drive on
+# Unpaved roads I've driven on

 Some roads are marked but not visible on the basemap